dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 Would you be interested in having Ethereum authentication as an option in Auth0?
 Don't forget to tell us in the comments!

-Many thanks to GFT's Innovation Team (Ivo Zieliński, Konrad Kozioł, David Belinchon and Nicolás González) for doing an amazing job developing this proof-of-concept, and to [Manu Aráoz](https://twitter.com/maraoz) for reviewing this article.
+Many thanks to GFT's Innovation Team (Ivo Zieliński, Konrad Kozioł, David Belinchon and Nicolás González) for doing an amazing job developing this proof-of-concept, and to [Manu Aráoz](https://twitter.com/maraoz) for reviewing and providing insight for this article.